-Checkpoint makes a snapshot of the virtual machine and virtual machine memory state but is not a full backup of the VM.
+Checkpoint makes a snapshot of the virtual machine and virtual machine memory state.
+It is not a full backup of the Virtual Machine.

-Steps: Right click on the VM or on the right pane under the Server settings,
+To create a checkpoint, right-click on the VM or on the right pane under the Server settings, and click on Checkpoint.

 and under the Action pane (under the server settings, you will have the ability to cancel creating Checkpoint.